ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 "ane-path", meaning the JSON array should be further interpreted as a path of ANENames.

-The Path Vector cost type is specified in {{cost-type-spec}}
+The Path Vector cost type is specified in {{cost-type-spec}}.

 ## Multipart Path Vector Response

-For a basic ALTO information resource, the response contains only one type of ALTO resources, e.g., Network Map, Cost Map, or Property Map.
+For a basic ALTO information resource, a response contains only one type of ALTO resources, e.g., Network Map, Cost Map, or Property Map.
 Thus, only one round of communication is required: An ALTO client sends a request to an ALTO server, and the ALTO server returns a response, as shown in {{fig-alto}}.